dselsam/certigrad/README.md

 https://github.com/dselsam/certigrad/blob/master/src/certigrad/aevb/mnist.lean#L42-L59

-Note: the Lean code-generator is being refactored to avoid "course-of-values" recursion, but as of now many large "default" matrices are being constructed unnecessarily, at substantial performance cost.
+Note: the Lean code-generator is being refactored to avoid "course-of-values" recursion, but as of now many large "default" matrices are being constructed unnecessarily, at moderate performance cost.
-We can get around this for now (e.g. by having a cheap "default" matrix that lies about its shape), but the current version of Certigrad does not do this.
+We can get around this (e.g. by having a cheap "default" matrix that lies about its shape), but the current version of Certigrad does not do this.

 ## Benefits of the methodology